donbasta/FNY-OS/README.md

 * Run `./completeCMD.sh`to intialize bootloader and system image.
 The kernel will automatically load, but you can quit.
 * Run `./compileApp.sh` to compile app.c and put it into the OS's system image, and the program will automatically load.

+Bonus:

+* Boot logo
+* External program "app" which is basicaly a simple love meter.